 Adani Green Energy Limited (AGEL) is one of the largest renewable companies in India.
 The company was incorporated in 2015 and is part of the Adani Group.
 In 2017, the company took complete control of the overall solar energy portfolio of Adani Enterprises.

 The Company operates and maintains utility-scale grid-connected solar and wind farm projects.
-AGEL broke into the news in September 2020 when the stock price of the company grew 1300% in one year and they posted a profit in the year 2019-20.
+AGEL broke into the news in May 2021 went it announced that it will acquire SB Energy’s 5 GW India renewable power portfolio for a fully completed EV of $3.5 billion.
+The stock price of the company grew by over 7,024% in the last five years (till July 2022).

 The power sector has immense opportunities in a country like India.
 But before investing it is also important that the investors inspect other aspects of the industry.
-For a long, time the power sector has found itself debt-ridden.
-This was primarily because of the lack of trickle-down of payments from the DISCOMS( Power Distribution companies) to the GENCOMS( Power Generation Companies).
-Another aspect that the investors must take caution is the viability of renewable energy companies.
+For a long, time the Top Electricity & Power Sector Companies have found themselves debt-ridden.
+This was primarily because of the lack of trickle-down payments from the DISCOMS( Power Distribution companies) to the GENCOMS( Power Generation Companies).
+Another aspect that investors must take caution about is the viability of renewable energy companies.